edwinsteele/recipes/corn_chilli_and_coriander_soup.md

 # Notes

+When serving with bread, wholemeal beats multigrain beats white for fodmap.

 Original recipe called for 3 chillies and 2 x 310g cans of corn kernels.
 Using fewer chillies so it's not so hot, and larger cans of corn because they're sold in 420g cans.